GovTechSG/TechBiz-Documentation/techBiz-overview.md

 # TechBiz Overview

-TechBiz is a service management tool that helps government officers discover, subscribe, and manage SGTS services on a single console.
+TechBiz is a service management tool that helps government officers discover, subscribe, and manage SGTS Products on a single console.

-By integrating all SGTS services into a single console and offering a consistent and streamlined interface for users, TechBiz overcomes the complexity of reconciling subscription plans, resource usage and invoicing data across multiple services as more SGTS services are rolled out across the government.
+By integrating all SGTS Products into a single console and offering a consistent and streamlined interface for users, TechBiz overcomes the complexity of reconciling subscription plans, resource usage and invoicing data across multiple Products as more SGTS Products are rolled out across the government.